 Hideaway (This land enters the battlefield tapped.
-When it does, look at the top four cards of your library, remove one from the game face down, then put the rest on the bottom of your library.)
+When it does, look at the top four cards of your library, exile one face down, then put the rest on the bottom of your library.)

-(Blue), Tap: You may play the removed card without paying its mana cost if a library has twenty or fewer cards in it.
+, : You may play the exiled card without paying its mana cost if a library has twenty or fewer cards in it.

 Shelldock Isle Discussion

 Is this deck intended to be casual or competitive?
 Budget or no?
 I'd recommend changing the hubs for your deck to help everyone give more targeted feedback and to expose the deck to a broader audience.

 That being said, here are cards I'd recommend based off of Mill decks I've seen on MTGO/online (not taking into account card cost): Shelldock Isle as it basically nets you an extra card/free spell

 Oboro, Palace in the Clouds to trigger Hedron Crab over and over

 Visions of Beyond because it's basically Ancestral Recall for Mill

 Field of Ruin to hit your opponent's important lands

 Crypt Incursion as a way to help you survive